 Mostly, Perry is just thankful to be out of the shelter and excited to experience the joys of having a permanent home.
 He's easily one of the most loving and affectionate fosters we've ever had and If you're looking for a sweetie with a charming face and heart of gold, Perry's the dog for you.

-Peregrine White is fostered in Philadelphia, PA.
+Peregrine White is fostered in Reading, PA.
 Apply here to see if he is right for your home.
 NS 2039

 Keeper has earned his stripes and is looking for a comfortable home to live out his golden years.
 Found on the streets, he is pretty run down and needs some time to recoup.
 He never stops smiling and wagging his tail however.
 Just a gentle lovely soul that hasn't had it very good for a long time.
 Keeper may be an Aussie or a mix (it is kind of hard to tell since the only hair he has is on his head and legs), 50-55 lbs., of indeterminate age (not young) who is mellow and friendly and loving.
 He wants to meet everyone and say hi, is fine with dogs and cats, is housebroken, fine with a crate but has some backend weakness that makes it uncomfortable to be confined to a small space for a long time.
 He enjoys going for a walk and is slowly building up his stamina and muscle tone.
 Of course he is easy to walk on a leash.
 His hair loss seems to be due to flea allergy dermatitis and is on the mend.
 It may take a while for the hair to all grow in but he is currently having no problems with the summer heat!
 If you could give an older guy a nice retirement home in exchange for love and loyalty, then come meet Keeper.